noop-inc/documentation/src/content/docs/blueprints.md

 ### runtime

-`runtime` defines properties associated with a component instance. `runtime` properties affect build [Deployments](https://github.com/noop-inc/documentation/blob/app-manifest-update/docs/Deployments.md), specifying container execution commands, instance memory, component resources, and component variables.
+`runtime` defines properties associated with a component instance. `runtime` properties affect build [Deployments](/docs/deployments/), specifying container execution commands, instance memory, component resources, and component variables.

 #### resources

 Resources that a component will use must be defined in the `resources` property of a component's runtime section.
-Resources are an array of strings, where the string value corresponds to the name of the resource as defined in the AppManifest resources (provide link) section.
+Resources are an array of strings, where the string value corresponds to the name of the resource as defined in the Application Blueprint resources (provide link) section.

 ```yaml
 ...